-World Down Syndrome Day 2021 (WDSD) celebration date is Sunday, 21st March 2021.
-This day is celebrated every year on the 21st of March since 2011 with a specific theme.
-This year it would be the 10th time to raise awareness about Down Syndrome and stand with the people having this genetic and bodily disorder.
+World Down Syndrome Day 2022 (WDSD) celebrations date is Monday, 21st March 2022.
+This special day is celebrated every year on the 21st of March since 2011 with a specific theme.
+This year it would be the 11th time to raise awareness about Down Syndrome and stand with the people having this genetic and bodily disorder.

 “We CONNECT so that we can” #CONNECT

 This theme demonstrates that nothing except human beings themselves are important for Connecting to each other.
 People having the disease of Down Syndrome must not be left alone in this era of Covid 19.

 Colors of World Down Syndrome Day

 Blue and Yellow colors represent Down Syndrome Awareness.

 Wrist bands, Ribbons or Lapel Pins of Blue or Yellow colors can be used to show your support or fund-raising at World Down Syndrome Day.
 You also can use Blue and Yellow colors paintings, candles, bulbs and nail polish of these colors at this special day.